aviguptatx/avig/content/posts/website-setup.md

 I was able to get this setup working in about 20 minutes on macOS.
 Note that these instructions are largely adapted from Cloudflare's [tutorial](https://developers.cloudflare.com/pages/framework-guides/deploy-a-hugo-site/) on deploying a Hugo site, with some modifications (using a different theme, adding a `.gitignore`, etc).

-1. Install hugo and create a new project
+1. Install Hugo and create a new project
     ```
     brew install hugo
     hugo new site avig
     ```

-2. Initialize a local Git repository
+2. Initialize a local Git repo

     ```
     cd avig